google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

-Like traditional web APIs, built-in modules must go through a standardization process and have well-defined specifications, but unlike traditional web APIs, they're not exposed on the global scope&mdash;they're only available through [imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+Like traditional web APIs, built-in modules must go through a standardization process and have well-defined specifications, but unlike traditional web APIs, they're not exposed on the global scope&mdash;they're only available via [imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 Not exposing built-in modules globally has a lot of advantages: they won't add